Reproductive Disease in Female Psittacine Birds

-Gregory Lewbart, MS, VMD, DACZM, DECZM (ZHM) will present this live, interactive, 1-hour webinar, hosted by LafeberVet.
+View the RACE-approved recording of this live 1-hour webinar event, presented by Gregory Lewbart, MS, VMD, DACZM, DECZM (ZHM).
 Amphibians are a fascinating and extremely important taxonomic group of animals.
 Amphibians are valued as environmental sentinels, biomedical research subjects, public display animals, private pets, and even as a human food source.
 Class Amphibia is divided into three orders and 75 families, containing 8,530 species.
-This live webinar event will focus on anatomic and physiologic characteristics shared by this diverse group as well as important disease conditions.
+This presentation focuses on anatomic and physiologic characteristics shared by this diverse group as well as important disease conditions.

 Avian veterinarian Brian Speer presented this live webinar, RACE-approved for 1.5 credit hours.
 Reproductive activities, particularly those that are recurrent, pose a significant threat to the health and behavioral well-being of many pet birds.
 This presentation began by reviewing the basics of female reproductive anatomy and endocrinology before discussing the role of environmental and behavioral stimuli on reproductive endocrinology.
 Dr. Speer then presented an ethical scale for selecting and prioritizing recommendations for intervention, before discussing medical therapy as well as the environmental and behavioral interventions that can be employed.
 Dr. Speer concluded with a discussion of behavioral science and its applications to the management of hormonal problems.

 Dr. Petra Schnitzer presented this distance-learning event for the veterinary medical students at the University of Georgia at Athens College of Veterinary Medicine as part of the Lafeber Company Student Program.
-View the RACE-approved webinar recording, then complete the brief post-test to earn 1 hour of continuing education credit.
+View this webinar recording, RACE-approved for 1 credit hour.

 Although birds are kept for a variety of reasons, many owners raise backyard chickens for personal consumption of meat and eggs.
 There is some concerns that poultry can be exposed to heavy metals, such as lead, and then pass lead on to people in their eggs or meat.
 Poultry are most commonly exposed to lead through soil that has been contaminated by lead-based paint flakes that have come off older buildings or even…

 Reptile reproduction can be a confusing topic due to the variety of normal reproductive strategies found throughout different reptile species.
 Nevertheless it important to understand normal reproductive processes to correctly approach some commonly seen problems.
-The recording of this RACE-approved, webinar discusses normal reproductive strategies of reptiles, including important reproductive anatomy and physiology.
+This webinar recording reviews normal reproductive strategies of reptiles, including important reproductive anatomy and physiology.
 Three clinically important conditions, pre-ovulatory or follicular stasis, post-ovulatory dystocia, and cloacal prolapse, are also explored in detail.

-View a recording of this RACE-approved webinar presented by Eric Klaphake, DVM, DACZM, DABVP (Avian Practice), DABVP (Reptile & Amphibian), then take the brief post-test to earn 1 hour of continuing education credit.
-This webinar explores five common reptile clinical presentations in detail: trauma, gastrointestinal foreign body, neurological deficits, respiratory difficulty, and reproductive problems.
+View the recording of this webinar presented by Eric Klaphake, DVM, DACZM, DABVP (Avian Practice), DABVP (Reptile & Amphibian).
+This presentation explores five common reptile clinical presentations in detail: trauma, gastrointestinal foreign body, neurological deficits, respiratory difficulty, and reproductive problems.

 Reproductive emergencies are most commonly seen in small psittacine birds like the cockatiel, lovebird and budgerigar parakeet.
 This article reviews conditions commonly seen on an emergency basis such as dystocia, egg yolk peritonitis, cloacal or oviductal prolapse, and/or chronic egg laying.
 Pertinent anatomy and physiology as well as case management, including the reproductive history, physical examination, diagnostic imaging, and behavioral modification techniques are also discussed.